djaus2/az-iothub-ps1/README.md

 <hr>

 ## Quickstart Apps
 There is now a device app under Telemetry that uses a DHT22 sensor on a RPi.
 Only works on Raspian.
 For further info on that,eg setup, see the repo: https://github.com/djaus2/DNETCoreGPIO  Run the app quickstarts\telemetry\telemetry\simulated-device_on_RPi app from here on the RPi.
 Run the mirroring app quickstarts\telemetry\telemetry\read-d2c-messages on the desktop.<br><b>New:</b> control-a-motor variant on control-a-device based upon the motor code in device-streams-cmds-motor.
-(Tested on the RPi win-arm)
+(Works on the RPi win-arm and linux-arm) Similar to the the Device Streaming motor app.
 <br>
 <br>
 Also in Device-Streams look in quickstarts\device-streams\device-streams-cmds\device-RPI.
 The quickstarts\device-streams\device-streams-cmds\service (run on desktop) will now get real live data from this device app when running on the RPi, upon request (send tem or hum).
 This also uses the DHT22 on the RPi running Raspbian.<br>You can also control a motor remotely using Device Streaming.
 Look in  quickstarts\device-streams\device-streams-cmds-motor.